 California-American Water Company (Cal-Am) is directed to file escalation filings for attrition years 2019 and 2020 through appropriate Tier 1 advice letter filings in conformance with General Order 96-B and the advice letter procedures found in Section VII of Appendix A attached to Decision (D.) 07-05-062 for every district where there is a projected decrease in rates.
 Cal-Am may also file escalation filings for 2019 and 2020 pursuant to these procedures for every district where there is a projected increase in rates.
 D.07-05-062 requires escalation filings to be filed no later than 45 days prior to the start of the escalation year.
-In light of the effective date of this decision, any escalation filing for attrition year 2019 shall instead be filed within 30 days from the effective date of this decision and shall be effective 45 days from the date of filing.
+In light of the effective date of this decision, any escalation filing for attrition year 2019 shall instead be filed within 90 days from the effective date of this decision and shall be effective 45 days from the date of filing.

 California-American Water Company is authorized to revise tariff schedules, and to concurrently cancel its present schedules for such service upon the effective date of its 2019 escalation filing.
 The revision of tariff schedules for authorized rates in 2018 shall be included and subsumed in California-American Water Company’s escalation filing for attrition year 2019.
+The advice letter shall include all calculations and documentation necessary to support the requested rate changes for both authorized 2018 rates and their escalation for 2019.

 The surcharge to true-up the interim rates must comply with Standard Practice U 27-W. The tariff implementing the surcharge shall be filed by Tier 2 advice letter after California-American Water Company calculates the revenue difference between the interim rates and the authorized rates but within 45 days after 2019 rates have been implemented.
 The surcharge shall include differences between interim rates and adopted rates through the 2019 escalation year up to the effective date of the 2019 escalation year rates.